A Wide Orbit Exoplanet OGLE-2012-BLG-0838Lb: Introduction

+The microlensing technique is sensitive to planetary systems that are a few kpc away, and mostly probe the planetary population orbiting the most numerous, low-mass (and hence mostly old) stars.
+The ongoing microlensing surveys are sensitive to {planet/star} mass ratios smaller than $10^{-3}$ even for wide-orbit planets.
+In fact, the widest-orbit microlensing planet has mass ratio of $2.4\times10^{-4}$ \citep[OGLE-2008-BLG-092LAb;][]{poleski14c}.
+Microlensing can probe Neptune-mass planets, even for planets that have no detectable stellar host and thus may be unbound \citep{mroz18a}.

 It is important to combine the constraints of both the wide-orbit and the free-floating planets \citep{mroz17b} in order to fully understand the formation and evolution of planetary systems.
-The bound planet parameters that are readily measured for microlensing are the mass ratio ($q$) and the projected separation ($s$) in units of the Einstein ring radius ($\theta_\E$).
+The bound-planet parameters that are readily measured for microlensing are the mass ratio ($q$) and the projected separation ($s$) in units of the Einstein ring radius ($\theta_\E$).
 The microlensing planets with the widest orbits are OGLE-2008-BLG-092LAb \citep[$s=5.3$;][]{poleski14c}, OGLE-2011-BLG-0173Lb \citep[$s=4.6$;][]{poleski18b}, and KMT-2016-BLG-1107Lb \citep[$s=3.0$;][]{hwang19} -- see discussion in \citet{poleski18b}.
 There are only a few more planets with $s>2$.
 For a typical configuration, $\theta_\E$ corresponds to around $2.5~{\rm AU}$.
 Hence, the three widest-orbit planets are at projected separations from $7$ to $15~{\rm AU}$.
-The distribution of microlensing planets as a whole has already been studied statistically \citep[e.g.,][]{gould10,cassan12,suzuki16,udalski18b}, but the statical properties of the wide-orbit planets have not yet been comprehensively analyzed, partly due to the small number of known wide-orbit planets.
+The distribution of microlensing planets as a whole has already been studied statistically \citep[e.g.,][]{gould10,cassan12,suzuki16,udalski18b}, but the statistical properties of the wide-orbit planets have not yet been comprehensively analyzed, partly due to the small number of known such systems.

+The large sample of wide-orbit planets is important for understanding formation of planetary systems.
+We have detailed knowledge about Uranus and Neptune, but explaining their formation is challenging. \citet{pollack96} showed that in-situ formation in standard core-accretion model cannot reproduce properties of Uranus and Neptune.
+Three major theoretical approaches to formation of Solar System ice giants are: migration from closer orbits \citep{thommes99,tsiganis05}, pebble accretion \citep{lambrechts14,venturini17}, and collisions of planetary embryos \citep{izidoro15}.
+At this point, none of these theories are favoured.